recap.at

 The disaster arrived with almost no warning.
 Unlike earthquakes, which shake the ground and send people running, tsunamis often leave the ocean visibly receding before the waves hit-a detail many coastal residents didn't know to recognize.
 Seismic stations detected the quake within minutes, but no Indian Ocean tsunami warning system existed in 2004.
 The Pacific had one after the 1960 Chile earthquake; the Indian Ocean did not.
 That absence meant no official alerts reached vulnerable populations before the waves struck.

 The event reshaped disaster preparedness worldwide and remained the deadliest tsunami on record.
-A decade later, the 2011 Tōhoku earthquake in Japan would trigger a larger tsunami, but fewer people died—partly because Japan's warning systems worked.
+A decade later, the 2011 Tōhoku earthquake in Japan would trigger a major tsunami, but fewer people died-partly because Japan's warning systems and building standards were more advanced.
 The 2004 tsunami had no such advantage, making it less a failure of nature than a failure of preparation.

 Timeline